ophub/amlogic-s9xxx-armbian/build-armbian/documents/README.md

 #### 12.15.2 Add boot files

-Amlogic series devices share [/boot](../armbian-files/platform-files/amlogic/bootfs) startup files.
+`Amlogic` series devices share [/boot](../armbian-files/platform-files/amlogic/bootfs) startup files.

-For Rockchip series devices, add an independent [/boot](../armbian-files/platform-files/rockchip/bootfs) file directory named after `BOARD` for each device, and put the corresponding files in this directory.
+For `Rockchip` and `Allwinner` series devices, add an independent [/boot](../armbian-files/platform-files/rockchip/bootfs) file directory named after `BOARD` for each device, and put the corresponding files in this directory.

 #### 12.15.3 Add u-boot files

-Amlogic series devices share the [bootloader](../u-boot/amlogic/bootloader/) files and [u-boot](../u-boot/amlogic/overload) files.
+`Amlogic` series devices share the [bootloader](../u-boot/amlogic/bootloader/) files and [u-boot](../u-boot/amlogic/overload) files.
 If there is a new file, respectively into the corresponding directory.
 The `bootloader` files will be automatically added to the `/usr/lib/u-boot` directory of the Armbian system when the system is built, and the `u-boot` files will be automatically added to the `/boot` directory.

-For Rockchip series devices, add an independent [u-boot](../u-boot/rockchip) file directory named after `BOARD` for each device.
+For `Rockchip` and `Allwinner` series devices, add an independent [u-boot](../u-boot/rockchip) file directory named after `BOARD` for each device.
 The corresponding series of files are placed in this directory.
 When building Armbian, they will be directly Write to the corresponding system image file.

 #### 12.15.4 Add process control files